 - L’arrivée d’un train en gare de La Ciotat (The arrival of a train at La Ciotat station.)

 15. Pressure cooker by Denis Papin – 1679

-The Instant pot of its day was invented by the Frenchman Denis Papin in 1679.
+The Instant pot of its day was invented by the Frenchman Denis Papin in 1679, a native of the city of Blois.
 He invented something called “the steam digester”, which was the forerunner of the pressure cooker and the steam engine.